EC2 Run Command Update – Manage & Share Commands and More

 You are welcome to submit pull requests for this code (see CONTRIBUTING.md for more info).

-The features described above are available now and you can start using them today in the US East (Northern Virginia), US West (Oregon), EU (Ireland), US West (Northern California), EU (Frankfurt), Asia Pacific (Tokyo), Asia Pacific (Singapore), Asia Pacific (Sydney), and South America (São Paulo) Regions.
+The features described above are available now and you can start using them today in the US East (N. Virginia), US West (Oregon), Europe (Ireland), US West (N. California), Europe (Frankfurt), Asia Pacific (Tokyo), Asia Pacific (Singapore), Asia Pacific (Sydney), and South America (São Paulo) Regions.